CDrummond/music-similarity/README.md

 This script can be configured to use the [Bliss music analyser](https://github.com/CDrummond/bliss-analyse) (which is a wrapper around the [Bliss library](https://github.com/Polochon-street/bliss-rs)) to analyse tracks, and use this analysis to locate similar tracks.
+The bliss binary is only required for analysis, and is not used for locating similar tracks.

 This project contains the following pre-built versions of this app: